BJ’s Wholesale Club Provides Fresh Way to Fight Hunger

 A. BJ’s Feeding Communities Program is BJ’s Wholesale Club’s company-wide initiative to help end hunger.
 In partnership with Feeding America, the nation’s largest food bank network, BJ’s Clubs donate unsold but still wholesome and nutritious produce, meat, poultry, fish and dairy to food banks and local agencies within the BJ’s footprint.

-A. As of March, 2014 BJ’s has donated over 18 million pounds of frozen meat, poultry and fish, produce, dairy and bakery products.
-That is the equivalent of 15 million meals.
+A. As of August, 2014, BJ’s had donated over 22 million pounds of frozen meat, poultry and fish, dairy and bakery products.
+That is the equivalent of over 18 million meals.

 A. All of BJ’s Clubs are participating.
-Most Clubs donate food to their local Feeding America partner food banks or local member agencies.
-In Rhode Island, BJ’s has established partnerships with four local hunger-relief agencies who handle the distribution of food donations to those in need.
+Clubs donate food to their local Feeding America partner food banks or local member agencies.